yohannes57/SBA-DOM/README.md

-# Navigation Bar Project
+# To Do List App

-This project demonstrates how to create a dynamic navigation bar with links and event listeners using HTML, CSS, and JavaScript.
+This is too mini project ,it only to show how dom and eventListener in js

 ## Table of Contents